 We calibrate a VAR representation of the French economy thanks to data over the period 1990 onwards, on a quarterly basis.
 We consider six macroeconomic variables: real GDP growth, the unemployment rate, the CPI growth rate, real estate prices (in growth rate), and long and short term interest rates, in this order.
-We transform the variables to make them stationary and estimate a VAR model with four lags2.
+We take the first or second differences of the variables in order to deal with non stationarity and estimate a VAR model with four lags7.
 We can use the model to anticipate the distribution of the reaction of these variables - used in top-down models - in case of various shocks.
 As an example, figure 1 displays the cumulative reaction of selected variables to a positive unitary shock to real estate price growth rate.
 The model allows accounting for all variables of the top-down model in a consistent way, their reactions accounting for the others'.
-3
+8